dotnet/docs/docs/framework/wcf/how-to-secure-a-service-with-windows-credentials.md

   - "dotnet"
 ---
 # How to: Secure a Service with Windows Credentials
-This topic shows how to enable transport security on a [!INCLUDE[indigo1](../../../includes/indigo1-md.md)] service that resides in a Windows domain and is called by clients in the same domain. [!INCLUDE[crabout](../../../includes/crabout-md.md)] this scenario, see [Transport Security with Windows Authentication](../../../docs/framework/wcf/feature-details/transport-security-with-windows-authentication.md).
+This topic shows how to enable transport security on a [!INCLUDE[indigo1](../../../includes/indigo1-md.md)] service that resides in a Windows domain and is called by clients in the same domain.
+For more information about this scenario, see [Transport Security with Windows Authentication](../../../docs/framework/wcf/feature-details/transport-security-with-windows-authentication.md).
 For a sample application, see the [WSHttpBinding](../../../docs/framework/wcf/samples/wshttpbinding.md) sample.

  This topic assumes you have an existing contract interface and implementation already defined, and adds on to that.
 You can also modify an existing service and client.